Advice > Coaching

 To some extent, you can do this via careful reading of relevant job descriptions, but talking to a FAANG career coach is the most effective way to gain clarity.

 "I was in consulting at Deloitte, but wanted to move into tech.
-I interviewed unsusccessfully with Google, but with coaching, I landed an offer at Meta.
+I interviewed unsuccessfully with Google, but with coaching, I landed an offer at Meta.
 Now I'm working with a program management team at Meta and creating privacy principles within the PM team.
 Meta is looking into the future of Metaverse, and that's exciting too."
 Preeti, privacy progam manager L4 at Meta.

 Step 4: Optimize your resume